simonsdave/cloudfeaster/docs/story.md

 1. IaaS costs continue to drop
 1. an increasing number of very capable CI services are being built on IaaS offerings
-1. efficiently running a variety of different types of workloads at scale has become easy with [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/)
+1. efficiently running and isolating a variety of workload types on an IaaS offering at scale has become easy with [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/)

 ## The Cloudfeaster Approach

 Write spiders using a high level scripting language (Python) using tools/APIs designed for automated testing ([Selenium](http://www.seleniumhq.org/)).
 Package collections of spiders in a [Docker](https://www.docker.com/) image.